Felony Criminal Defense Attorneys Serving Killeen

 Sex crime allegations and charges can ruin your life, reputation and career.
 These types of cases require complex and smart defense to ensure your rights are protected every step of the way.
 Conviction can result in severe criminal penalties.

 Theft means taking or receiving another person’s property without permission, with the intent of permanently depriving them of that property.
-Theft includes a broad range of offenses, including taking services without payment as well as shoplifting.
+Theft includes a broad range of felony offenses.

 We vigorously protect your Second Amendment rights.
 When you’re facing weapons possession charges or assault with a weapon, you need a strong defense.
 Conviction of weapons charges could lead to loss of your rights to own a firearm.